Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Schobers and wall-crossing

-This ring has a presentation directly analogous to that of $\gls{A}$ given in section \ref{sec:presentations}.
-We need only adjust Proposition \ref{prop:presentation} by changing the vertex set to be $\Lambda_{C}$. \begin{definition} Let $\mathcal{E}^{\Q}_C=D^-(A_C\mmod)$, and $\phi_{CC'}^{\Q}$ be derived tensor product with the bimodule ${}_{\Lambda_{C}}\mathsf{T}_{\Lambda_{C'}}$. \end{definition} Note that if $C$ is maximal dimensional, then $A_C$ is a noncommutative crepant resolution of $\fM$ by Corollary \ref{cor:A-nccr}, so $D^-(A_C\mmod)\cong D^-(\Coh(\fM))$.
+This ring has a presentation directly analogous to that of $A$ given in \cref{sec:presentations}.
+We need only adjust Proposition \ref{prop:presentation} by changing the vertex set to be $\Lambda_{C}$. \notation{$A_C,\mathcal{E}^{\Q}_C$}{The sum of morphism spaces in $\mathsf{B}^{\bar{\Lambda}_C}(\Q)$ defined in \eqref{def:AC2} and its derived category $\mathcal{E}^{\Q}_C=D^-(A_C\mmod)$.} \notation{$\phi_{CC'}^{\Q}$}{The transition derived equivalences of the Schober of \Cref{th:coherent-Schober}.} \begin{definition} Let $\mathcal{E}^{\Q}_C=D^-(A_C\mmod)$, and $\phi_{CC'}^{\Q}$ be derived tensor product with the bimodule ${}_{\Lambda_{C}}\mathsf{T}_{\Lambda_{C'}}$. \end{definition} Note that if $C$ is maximal dimensional, then $A_C$ is a noncommutative crepant resolution of $\fM$ by Corollary \ref{cor:A-nccr}, so $D^-(A_C\mmod)\cong D^-(\Coh(\fM))$.
 Unfortunately we know no such convenient geometric interpretation of the other categories that appear for smaller strata. \begin{theorem} The assignment $\mathcal{E}^{\Q}_C$ and $\phi_{CC'}^{\Q}$ above defines a $\widehat{W}_F$-equivariant Schober. \end{theorem} \begin{proof} The required isomorphisms are all induced by composition of maps, so in order to show that the Schober relations hold, it is enough to check that we have the Schober relations mod infinitely many primes $p$.
 This is clear from comparison with the Schober $\mathcal{E}^{(p)}$ of Theorem \ref{thm:p-Schober} via the functor of Lemma \ref{lem:Gamma-iso}. \end{proof} Note the similarity of this action with that defined using the ``magic windows'' approach of \cite{HLSdeq}.
 It would be quite interesting to understand how these approaches compare when the same symplectic singularity can be written as both a Higgs and Coulomb branch.

-For a fixed basepoint, we can choose a D-equivalence between the nccr $A_C$ for a maximal dimensional face, and the commutative resolution $\tfM$.
-This shows that: \begin{corollary} The functors $\phi_{CC'}$ define an action of $\pi$ on $D^b(\Coh(\gls{tM}_\Q))$. \end{corollary}
+For a fixed basepoint, we can choose a D-equivalence between the nccr $A_C$ for a maximal dimensional face and the commutative resolution $\tfM$.
+This shows that: \begin{corollary} The functors $\phi_{CC'}$ define an action of $\pi$ on $D^b(\Coh(\tM_\Q))$. \end{corollary}